rl-institut/multi-vector-simulator/docs/model/validation.rst

 *	**Extreme scenarios** (e.g., drastic meteorological conditions, very high costs, etc.) are created to make sure the simulation runs through and check if the output behavior is still valid by the use of graphs and qualitative analysis.

-*	**Comparison to other validated model**, which compares the results of a case study simulated with the model at hand to the results of a validated optimization model in order to identify the similarities and differences in results
+*	**Comparison to other validated model**, which compares the results of a case study simulated with the model at hand to the results of a validated optimization model in order to identify the similarities and differences in results.
+Further information are provided in :ref:`validation_other_models`

 *	**Sensitivity analysis**, through which input-output transformations are studied to show the impact of changing the values of some input parameters